 Subsequent changes in fair value of MSRs due to the collection and realization of cash flows and changes in model inputs and assumptions are recognized in current period earnings and included as a separate line item in the consolidated statements of income and comprehensive income.
-Fair value is determined on a monthly basis using a valuation model that calculates the present value of estimated future net servicing fee income.
+Fair value is determined using a valuation model that calculates the present value of estimated future net servicing fee income.
 The model uses estimates of prepayment speeds, discount rate, cost to service, escrow account earnings, contractual servicing fee income, among others.
 These estimates are supported by market and economic data collected from various outside sources.
 On a quarterly basis we obtain an independent third-party valuation to corroborate the value estimated by our internal model.
-All of our MSRs are classified as a Level 3 asset.
+All of our MSRs are classified as Level 3 assets.

-Changes in economic and other relevant conditions could cause our assumptions, such as with respect to the prepayment speeds, to be different than our estimates.
+Changes in economic and other relevant conditions could cause our assumptions, including prepayment speeds, to be different than our estimates.
 The key assumptions used to estimate the fair value of MSRs are prepayment speeds and the discount rate.
 Increases in prepayment speeds generally have an adverse effect on the value of MSRs as the underlying loans prepay faster, which causes accelerated MSR amortization.
 Increases in the discount rate result in a lower MSR value and decreases in the discount rate result in a higher MSR value.
-See Note 3, Mortgage Servicing Rights of the notes in the consolidated financial statements included elsewhere in this Form 10-K for an illustration of the hypothetical effect on the fair value of the MSRs using various unfavorable variations of the expected levels of the assumed discount rate and prepayment speeds used in valuing MSRs.
+See Note 3, Mortgage Servicing Rights of the consolidated financial statements for an illustration of the hypothetical effect on the fair value of the MSRs using various unfavorable variations of the discount rate and prepayment speeds used in valuing MSRs.